 7. Be kind and patient throughout this process.
 Doing so will motivate them to make more efforts to change than if you come at them with anger and resentment (legitimate though your feelings may be).

-For more about how guilty feelings impact our mental health and what you can do to manage excessive guilt, survivor guilt, separation guilt, or disloyalty guilt, check out my forthcoming book, Emotional First Aid: Practical Strategies for Treating Failure, Rejection, Guilt, and Other Everyday Psychological Injuries (Hudson Street Press).
+For more about how guilty feelings impact our mental health and what you can do to manage excessive guilt, survivor guilt, separation guilt, or disloyalty guilt, check out my forthcoming book, Emotional First Aid: Healing Rejection, Guilt, Failure, and ther Everyday Hurts (Plume, 2014).

 Join my mailing list and receive an exclusive gift: How to Recover from Rejection

 You might also enjoy: The Survival Guide For Dealing with Chronic Complainers.